How to Capture the Essence of a Diamond in a Photograph

 What Photo Will Attract Attention of the Buyer

-In jewelry photography, following several key principles will significantly improve the quality of the result.
+The jewelry photographer, following several key principles will significantly improve the quality of the result.
 The most important one is to accurately reproduce the object’s details; this is a key requirement because a potential buyer wants to know as much as possible about a product before purchasing it.
 When jewelry is on the subject table, you should show its details.
 A beautiful, high-quality image that demonstrates the features of each product is a prerequisite for an online store to enjoy a great reputation.

 How to Photograph Jewelry for a Catalogue